Turkey tries to control market plunge after bank chief sacked | DW | 22.03.2021

 The Turkish lira plunged in early trading Monday, following a decision by President Recep Tayyip Erdogan on Saturday to fire central bank governor Naci Agbal.

-Erdogan's move pushed the lira down as much as 15% against the dollar from Friday.
-The lira recovered some of those losses on Monday to trade at around 10% lower from Friday, after Finance Minister Lutfi Elvan assured markets that Turkey was committed to free market rules and to a liberal currency exchange regime.
+Erdogan's move pushed the lira down as much as 15% against the dollar from Friday's rates.
+The lira managed to quickly recover some of those losses after Finance Minister Lutfi Elvan assured markets that Turkey was committed to free market rules and to a liberal currency exchange regime.

-"There will be absolutely no move away from the free market mechanism," Elvan said in a statement.

 The Istanbul stock exchange briefly paused trading on Monday morning after its main index fell by more than 6%.